SAP-samples/fiori-elements-feature-showcase/README.md

 }
 ```

-The sample uses the CreationDialog creation mode, but "NewPage" and "Inline" also work ("Inline" only on the Object Page).
+The sample uses the "CreationDialog" creation mode, but "NewPage" and "Inline" also work ("Inline" only on the Object Page).

 Tip: Use the "nodeType" property in the tree table to achieve a creation menu in which a separate option is shown for each key in the "values" object.

-The "values" object accepts two value types: strings (used directly as labels) or objects (for the CreationDialog only) that contain both a label and an alternative creation dialog, which overrides the original dialog, specified through "creationFields" in "creationMode".
+The "values" object accepts two value types: strings (used directly as labels) or objects, for the "CreationDialog" only, that contain both a label and an alternative creation dialog, which overrides the original dialog, specified through "creationFields" in "creationMode".

 Use the extension hook `isCreateEnabled` to control in which context the create button can be pressed to provide a callback function.
 It must return a Boolean value determining whether creation is allowed for a specific combination of a given value from the "values" object and a selected node in the tree table.